BlackOpsHacker/Modern-Warfare-2-3-and-Black-Ops-6-AI-Aimbot/README.md

 # Modern-Warfare-2-3-and-Black-Ops-6-AI-Aimbot

-Free to use new hack for Black Ops 6
+Free to use new hack (AI) for Black Ops 6, MW 2, MW3 and Cold War

 Gameplay: https://youtu.be/qjLWNXCyxD8